-Aside from a tool used to adjust the pH level baking soda can be used to clean aquariums.
+Aside from a tool used to adjust the pH level, baking soda can clean aquariums.

-The most straight forward way to soak the aquarium with baking soda and water for a few hours so that hard to clean algae and grime softens up to scrub with a sponge afterwards.
+The most straight forward way to soak the aquarium with baking soda and water for a few hours, so that hard to clean algae and grime softens up to scrub with a sponge afterward.

 45. Trash Cans